From Parameters to Behaviors: Unsupervised Compression of the Policy Space

 \textbf{Experimental Regimes.}~~The experiments are performed over a set of different parameters.
-In MC, we took into account three Policy Sizes (Small, Medium, and Large) with roughly $10^1, 10^3$, and $10^5$ parameters respectively, three Policy Dataset Sizes (10k, 50k, and 100k generated policies, with a 10\% novelty-based cut-down), and three Latent Dimensions (1D, 2D, 3D).
-In RC, we focused on a specific configuration with Policy Sizes medium, Policy Dataset Sizes of 100k, but five possible latent dimensions (1D, 2D, 3D, 5D, 8D).\footnote{Notably, the AE architecture and training hyper-parameters are left the same for every experiment, regardless of configuration or environment.}
+In MC, we took into account three Policy Sizes (Small, Medium, and Large) with roughly $10^1, 10^3$, and $10^5$ parameters respectively, three Policy Dataset Sizes (10k, 50k, and 100k generated policies, with a 10\% novelty-based cut-down), and three Latent Space Sizes (1D, 2D, and 3D).
+In RC, we focused on a specific configuration with Medium policies, Policy Dataset size of 100k, but five possible latent space sizes (1D, 2D, 3D, 5D, and 8D). \diff{In HP and HC, we focused on Policy Datasets of 10k, using Medium policies, with three latent space sizes (5D, 8D, and 16D)}.\footnote{Notably, the AE architecture and training hyper-parameters are left the same for every experiment, regardless of configuration or environment.}